hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 	- `enabled`: Specifies whether the EC2 discovery is enabled or not.
 Values can be `true` or `false`.
 	- `access-key`, `secret-key`: Access and secret keys of your account on EC2.
 	- `region`: The region where your nodes are running.
 Default value is `us-east-1`.
 Must be specified if the region is other than the default one.
-	- `host-header`: ???.
+	- `host-header`: The URL that is the entry point for the web service.
 This is optional.
 	- `security-group-name`: Name of the security group you specified at the EC2 management console.
 This narrows the Hazelcast nodes to be within this group.
 This parameter is optional.
 	- `tag-key`, `tag-value`: To narrow the members in the cloud down to only Hazelcast nodes, you can set these parameters as the ones you specified in the EC2 console.
 These parameters are optional.